 The Status Bar at the bottom

-The header contains the selector icon, the main menu, the help icon, and the user drop-down list.
+The header contains the Selector icon, the help icon, and the user drop-down list.

 Click the help icon to open the contextual or online help for the page you are viewing.